stelzinga/MF/Management_Framework.md

 Geography includes consequences of the location the Venture operates in and which are not Climate related e.g., soil, volcanoes, risk of earthquakes, tsunamis, etc. Nature refers to the natural plant and wildlife as a result of Climate, Geography and potentially under the impact of Society.
 Depending on the Business Model of the Venture, several Business Functions can be concerned with this dimension.

 ### Economy & Tax
-Economy refers to the supply/demand of goods and services within a country, as well as the dependency on other countries for such supply/demand.
+Economy refers to the supply and demand of goods and services within a country, as well as the dependency on other countries for such supply/demand.
 It also includes monetary policy.
 Tax, although determined by Politics and Law is closely linked to Economics.
-Tax determines profit tax, but also income tax of Staff salaries,, accounting standards and also the fiscal policy maintained in a country.
+Tax determines a broad range of taxes applicable to the Venture: profit tax, services tax, stamp duties, but also income tax of Staff salaries, accounting standards and also the fiscal policy maintained in a country.
 The Business Functions Tax is concerned with this dimension.

 ### Society & Culture
 Society refer to the total of social forces excluding Politics and Economics that make up a society.
 It includes aspects like art, cuisine, music, movies, sports, religion, healthcare, demographics, labour unions.
 Culture is defined as the set of written and unwritten rules for expected behaviour and has an effect from outside as well as within the Venture.
 Depending on the Business Model, several Business Functions can be concerned with this dimension.

 ### Science & Technology
 Science is the pursuit of answering questions in different fields of knowledge (business, physics, biology, chemistry etc).
 Technology is a practical application of the outcome of Science and is a main driver of innovation.
 Depending on the business model of the Venture, several Business Functions can be concerned with this dimension.

 ### Infrastructure
 Infrastructure: represents facilities available to the Venture and that support it including access to real estate, energy, telecommunication and transportation.
 Depending on the business model of the Venture, several Business Functions can be concerned with this dimension.
 ________________________________________
 ## Clients
 Customers or Clients consist of *external* or *internal* individuals, groups, or corporations receiving the benefit of Services.
 Without Clients, there is no purpose for Services to be delivered.
 Understanding Clients's needs and constraints is thus critical to assuring Services are optimal.
 Obtaining this insight is often part of Marketing.

-Obviously the range of Clients is vast, from individuals to entire Companies and anything in between like Small and Medium Enterprises.
-How a Venture manages its Clients depends among others on where a Client is located within this range, but also the sector in which the Venture offers its Services to those Clients.
+Obviously, the range of Clients is vast, from individuals to entire Companies and anything in between like Small and Medium Enterprises.
+How a Venture manages its Clients depends among others on where a Client is located within this range, but also the Sector in which the Venture offers its Services to those Clients.
 ________________________________________
 ## Services
 Services is a single term used to describe both Goods and/or Services.
 Goods can be raw materials, finished Products or anything in between.
 Services are non-tangible output of Operations.
-Both Goods and Services are of value to Clients and for which they are willing to do an effort to obtain them, or for which they will be appreciative in some manner, most often monetary.
+Both Goods and Services are of value to Clients, and for which they are willing to do an effort to obtain them, or for which they will be appreciative in some manner, most often monetary.
 In certain cases Services can be composed of Services *and* Products.
-For example stock exchanges deliver various Products (Stock, ETF, Warrants, Options, ...) through various Services (Trading, Clearing, Settlement, Market Data, ...) or Computer Hardware companies sell Products (computers) but also offers Services (repair, advice) to support those Products.
-Some Services are for the benefit of the Venture itself i.e., internal Services e.g., Risk Management, Help-desk, IT Support, etc.
-Services are expected to be of good *quality* which stipulates a Service should respond *simultaneously* to:
+For example stock exchanges deliver various Products (Stock, ETF, Warrants, Options, ...) through various Services (Trading, Clearing, Settlement, Market Data, ...) or Computer Hardware companies sell Products (computers) but also offer Services (repair, advice) to support those Products.
+Some Services are for the benefit of the Venture itself i.e., internal Services e.g., Risk Management, Help-desk, IT Support, etc. Services are expected to be of good *quality* which means a Service should respond *simultaneously* to:
 - Client expectations and
-- Lawful or regulatory requirements
+- Laws or Regulations

 Key deliverables for Services are:
 - Run